xtream1101/slack-actions/README.md

 ### `slack_controller.help_message`
 This is used when the user types `help` in a channel to let them know what commands they have available to use.
 The named arguments map to the keys in the [Slack message attachements](https://api.slack.com/docs/message-attachments).
 The examples in this repo all follow a similar formatting, but they can be any combination of argumenst to fit the functions help message needs.
 `@slack_controller.help_message(author_name="trigger:message", color="#3366ff", text="Type:\n> foobar")`

+## Setting up a custom tunnel for development

+To create an ssh tunnel for slack-actions development

+### Server setup
+1. Create a server and make sure it has ssh enabled.
+2. Edit the `/etc/ssh/sshd_config` file with `sudo` and set `Gatewayports yes`

+### Developing locally
+1. From the client (your laptop) create a ssh tunnel by doing: `ssh -i ~/.ssh/id_rsa -NR 1337:localhost:5000 user@remote_host`
+    - Port 5000 is the local port your application is running on
+    - Port 1337 is the remote port and is how your application will be accessed by using the remote servers host.
+    - Each user will have their own remote port they use for local development
+2. Update your development slack app to point to the `remote_host:port` that you configured
+3. Now everytime you want to develop the bot, just run the above ssh command found in step 1 and you are good to go